American Athletic Conference Football 2018 Betting Guide

 For Temple, defense will continue to be the cornerstone of their team.
 They didn’t excel in any specific areas, but they were solid in every area.
 The offense was frankly bipolar, pretty poor early in the season, great in the back half.
 They should be able to continue their late season form, despite losing two of last year’s top receiving targets.

 Both teams *can* play defense, and could absolutely take down the winner of the AAC West if they reach the title game.
 Despite not being true dark horses, nobody else in the conference has the quality to challenge.
-For South Florida, the bet is 10/1.
-Temple’s odds are nicer at 20/1.
+For South Florida, the bet is 11/1 at 888sport.
+Temple’s odds are nicer, offered at 20/1 at William Hill.

 Believe what you want about the National Championship, betting doesn’t think very highly of UCF.
 If want to take a chance on UCF to win the NCAA outright, you can find them at 100/1 on sportnation (several sites don’t have non-Power 5 schools listed).
 Yes, they have to win the CFP to receive your payout.
 Memphis is hanging out on Karamba at 300/1, Houston and South Florida at 500/1.
 Is this the year the AAC cracks the College Football Playoff?
 It doesn't look like it, but if you win the bet, you'll definitely win big